-Carpal tunnel syndrome is a big problem for many gamers as are elbow tendonitis and repetitive strain injuries (RSIs) to the fingers and wrists.
+Carpal tunnel syndrome is a big problem for many gamers as are elbow tendinitis and repetitive strain injuries (RSIs) to the fingers and wrists.
 Symptoms can range from mild cramping to tingling nerves.
 Carpal tunnel syndrome, after all, occurs when your wrists carpal tunnel narrows and pinches on your nerves.
 And finally ends in debilitating pain.
 Whether you rely on a joystick, a keyboard and mouse, motion controllers, touch screens, or standard control pads.
 Any repetitive motion will put you at risk, especially if that motion requires a fair amount of precision and control.

 Carpal Tunnel Syndrome: The Fix

 Bad cases of carpal tunnel syndrome will eventually require surgery.
 This is an outpatient procedure and one from which most patients will make a full recovery.
 But surgery is surgery.
 It can be costly and painful, and will require taking time off from work.
 A much better strategy is to prevent RSIs like carpal tunnel from developing in the first place.
 If you’re a PC gamer, a split keyboard can really help!
 Because you can adjust it until your wrists can adopt the most neutral position.
-When your wrists are in the right position, the effects should radiate through your arms, so this should also help prevent elbow tendonitis.
+When your wrists are in the right position, the effects should radiate through your arms, so this should also help prevent elbow tendinitis.

 Still, if you can only buy one new device for your PC gaming, it’s best to begin with an ergonomic mouse, since so much of the action happens via clicking.
 An ergonomic mouse will provide your wrist with the support it needs, providing ample hours for respite during down times and thus preventing strain and less than ideal muscle overcompensation.